 C.1.
 Working Hypotheses and Questions

-In the quantitative part of the study we will examine the following four hypotheses (Figure 1)
+In the quantitative part of the study we will examine the following four hypotheses (Figure 1):

-Leadership attributes (Big Five, core self‐evaluations and motivation to lead) are positively associated with group members' perceptions of informal leadership emergence.
+Leadership attributes (Big Five traits, core self‐evaluations, and motivation to lead) are positively associated with group members’ perceptions of informal leadership emergence.

-Organizational conditions will moderate the relationship between leadership attributes and informal leadership emergence, such that in high psychological safety climate there will be a stronger relationship between leadership attributes and informal leadership emergence.
+Organizational conditions moderate the relationship between leadership attributes and informal leadership emergence, such that a high psychological safety climate will promote a stronger relationship between leadership attributes and informal leadership emergence.

-Social conditions will moderate the relationship between leadership potential and leadership emergence, such that in social conditions of Jewish culture there will be a stronger relationship between leadership attributes and leadership emergence in comparison to conditions of Arabic culture.
+Social conditions will moderate the relationship between leadership potential and leadership emergence, such that in Jewish cultural social conditions there will be a stronger relationship between leadership attributes and leadership emergence than for Arabic cultural conditions.

-Task conditions will moderate the relationship between leadership potential and leadership emergence, such that for community social workers there will be a stronger relationship between leadership attributes and informal leadership emergence.
+Task conditions will moderate the relationship between leadership potential and leadership emergence, such that for community social workers there will be a stronger relationship between leadership attributes and informal leadership emergence than for direct social workers.

 In the qualitative part of the research we will focus on the following four research questions: